CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: BACKGROUND

 \subsection{(Decentralized) Federated Learning}

 FL framework~\cite{McMahan17} has emerged in recent years as an alternative to classical ML, in which training data is aggregated in a central server.
-Motivated by the emergence of paradigms such as the Internet of Things (IoT) or computing approaches such as cloud-continuum~\cite{Bittencourt18}, the classical centralized FL (CFL) consists of collaborative training of an ML algorithm, where each client trains its local model with its own dataset.
+Motivated by the emergence of paradigms such as the Internet of Things~(IoT) or computing approaches such as cloud-continuum~\cite{Bittencourt18}, the classical centralized FL~(CFL) consists of collaborative training of an ML algorithm, where each client trains its local model with its own dataset.
 Then, when the clients finish this training, the local models are sent to a central server, which is responsible for aggregating them into a single global model (which is sent back to the clients).
 The federation process is iterative, repeating the above process over a series of rounds starting with the global model from the previous round.

 Although FL has great advantages as a result of learning without sharing data, which increases privacy by not sending data to a processing point and saves bandwidth, it still has several drawbacks~\cite{Wen23,Mothukuri21}.
-These are frequently discussed in the literature and include both security and privacy issues, as well as global model inversion~\cite{Geiping20}, membership attacks~\cite{Nasr19}, Byzantine attacks by malicious nodes~\cite{Fang20,Shi22}, dealing with delays due to straggler devices~\cite{Schlegel23}, among others, which are often mitigated through countermeasures like differential privacy~\cite{elgabli2025novel} and coded computing.
+These are frequently discussed in the literature and include both security and privacy issues, like Byzantine attacks by malicious nodes~\cite{Fang20,Shi22} or dealing with delays due to straggler devices~\cite{Schlegel23}, among others.
+Additionally, even though raw data remain local in FL, model updates can still leak sensitive information (e.g., via gradient inversion~\cite{Geiping20} or membership inference~\cite{Nasr19}).
+Common countermeasures in the state of the art include cryptographic secure aggregation, differential privacy~\cite{elgabli2025novel}, and hybrid schemes that combine coding with secure aggregation.
+These defenses typically trade some utility and add communication/computation overhead trade-offs that should be weighed against application requirements.